albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 The goal is to align what you want with what you want, which is fully achievable in the limit.

 Achieve certainty without external dependencies: You can gain confidence in the correctness of your hypotheses by telling yourself to do something and doing it.
+See [Paul Erdos](https://en.wikipedia.org/wiki/Paul_Erd%C5%91s) on amphetamines.

 Most people wouldn't even take the time to read a couple of these takes.